Kalmera74/Shorty/README.md

 - **API Rate Limiting:** Rate limiting is applied at the API gateway level to prevent abuse, protect from brute-force attacks, and maintain service stability under high load.

-- **Structured Logging:** Logging is done with `zerolog`, producing structured JSON logs.
+- **Structured Logging:** Logging is done with [`zerolog`](https://github.com/rs/zerolog), producing structured JSON logs.
 This enables seamless integration with monitoring/observability tools like ELK or Grafana Loki while remaining high-performance in production environments.

-- **Configuration Management:** All configuration (database URLs, JWT secrets, etc.) is managed via environment variables and loaded with a library like Viper.
+- **Configuration Management:** All configuration (database URLs, JWT secrets, etc.) is managed via environment variables and loaded with [`Godotenv`](https://github.com/joho/godotenv).
 This follows the twelve-factor app methodology, ensuring no secrets are hardcoded and the application is portable across environments.

 ---